MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-2/compiler-error-c3155.md

 # Compiler Error C3155
 attributes are not allowed in a property indexer

 An indexed property was declared incorrectly.
-For more information, see [How to: Use Indexed Properties](../../misc/how-to-use-indexed-properties.md).
+For more information, see [How to: Use Properties in C++/CLI](../../dotnet/how-to-use-properties-in-cpp-cli.md).

 ## Example
 The following sample generates C3155.

 ```
 // C3155.cpp